Body Psychotherapy Training

 Diploma in Body Psychotherapy

-The first batch of interviews will be on Friday 19th April for training starting in autumn 2024.
+Interviews for the 2025 intake will start in December.
 The training is all in person.
 We accept a maximum of 12 people each year.

 We interview until places are filled and then start a waiting list.
-The final date for an application is 30th May 2024.
+The final date for an application is 30th June 2025.
+We accept applications for the waiting list when the 12 places are filled.

 We offer training for the Diploma in Body Psychotherapy and registration with the UK Council for Psychotherapy (UKCP).